The most popular online travel guide to Russia, since 2001.

 • See the Kremin and The Red Square – even though they are both just a postcard, that's where it all started.

-• Go out to Solyanka and Krysha clubs to taste the extremes of Moscow's entertainment
+• Go out to Pushkin restaurant and to Denis Simachev Bar to get the best of Moscow's entertainment.

 • Visit contemporary art galleries and venues: Garage, Fabrika, Winzavod.

-• Go out to Izmailovsky Park for a walk (metro Izmailovskaya) and see babushkas dancing and singing every Friday
+• Go out to Izmailovsky Park for a walk (metro Izmailovskaya) and see babushka gathering dancing and singing every Friday

 What is Moscow: Introduction, General Facts, and Brief History in Dates.